SK8-PTY-LTD/SK8Tech_WP/wp-content/plugins/social-pug/readme.txt

 == Changelog ==
+= 1.3.4 =
+* New: Added Favebook App Secret field in the settings page in order to unlock Facebook's default limitations when trying to grab the share counts for a post

 = 1.3.3 =
 * New: Added Facebook App ID field in the settings page in order for posts to pass Facebook's App ID validation